holly-cummins/holly-cummins.github.io/content/posts/2023-08-29--illustrating-talks/index.md

 We’ve talked a lot about how stuff looks.
 But what about the actual *content* of the pictures?

 Figuring out what image goes with what concept is hard!
-Sometimes I have a good idea when drafting out the talk, but often I leave a ‘TODO graphic here’ and then wait for inspiration.
+Sometimes I have a good idea when drafting out the talk, but more often I draw a blank (do you see what I did there?!).
+When I'm stuck, I just leave a ‘TODO graphic here’ and then go running until inspiration hits.
 When choosing an image, think about the purposes of the image; does it need to convey extra meaning, or is it just there to entertain the audience?

 Some topic-and-image associations have become clichéed.
 Instead of choosing a predictable image, can you find something unexpected which will add an extra layer of meaning, or make the audience laugh with an incongruous association?
 For example, if the topic is “working at home”, the obvious image might be a desk with a computer on it, but maybe you could show an unmade bed, or a pair of comically fluffy slippers.
 When I talk about under-utilized servers, I don’t show pictures of data centres or load meters; instead, I take the opportunity to draw cute zombies.